MasteryEducation/SecuritiesExamsMastery.ca/content/csc/17/3/index.md

 {{< quizdown >}}

-### 1. Which formula is used to calculate the NAVPS of a mutual fund?
+### Which formula is used to calculate the NAVPS of a mutual fund?

 - [x] (Total Assets – Total Liabilities) / Number of Units Outstanding
 - [ ] (Current Market Price × Units Outstanding) – Manager’s Fees
 - [ ] (Stocks + Bonds – Cash) × Expected Yield
 - [ ] (Total Assets × Dividend Yield) / Market Capitalization

-> **Explanation:** The standard formula for NAVPS is (Total Assets – Total Liabilities) / Number of Units Outstanding, reflecting fair valuation of assets net of liabilities.
+> **Explanation:**( The standard formula for NAVPS is (Total Assets – Total Liabilities) / Number of Units Outstanding, reflecting fair valuation of assets net of liabilities.)

----

-### 2. What happens if you submit a mutual fund purchase order after the cutoff time?
+### What happens if you submit a mutual fund purchase order after the cutoff time?

 - [x] The order is priced at the next trading day’s NAVPS.
 - [ ] The order is automatically canceled.
 - [x] The order is priced at the current day’s NAVPS and backdated to the next day.
 - [ ] The order must be resubmitted at market open the next day.

-> **Explanation:** Any orders placed after the daily cutoff time (commonly 4:00 p.m.
-ET) are processed at the next business day’s NAVPS, ensuring fairness among all investors.
+> **Explanation:**( Any orders placed after the daily cutoff time (commonly 4:00 p.m.
+ET) are processed at the next business day’s NAVPS, ensuring fairness among all investors.)

----

-### 3. Which statement best describes the characteristics of a front-end load?
+### Which statement best describes the characteristics of a front-end load?

 - [ ] It is a fee paid upon redemption based on how long the units were held.
 - [x] It is an immediate sales charge subtracted from the purchase amount.
 - [ ] It fully reimburses management fees.
 - [ ] It causes the MER to be higher than average.

-> **Explanation:** A front-end load is a commission that investors pay at purchase, reducing the amount of money initially invested in the fund.
+> **Explanation:**( A front-end load is a commission that investors pay at purchase, reducing the amount of money initially invested in the fund.)

----

-### 4. What is a key difference between a no-load fund and a deferred sales charge (DSC) fund?
+### What is a key difference between a no-load fund and a deferred sales charge (DSC) fund?

 - [ ] No-load funds have significantly higher MERs by default.
 - [ ] DSC funds never charge any fees when redeeming units.
 - [x] No-load funds do not charge front-end or back-end fees, whereas DSC funds charge fees upon redemption if sold early.
 - [ ] DSC funds always generate higher returns due to lower fees.

-> **Explanation:** No-load funds don’t impose front-end or back-end sales charges, though they still have an MER.
-DSC funds may impose a fee if you sell the fund before the DSC schedule ends.
+> **Explanation:**( No-load funds don’t impose front-end or back-end sales charges, though they still have an MER.
+DSC funds may impose a fee if you sell the fund before the DSC schedule ends.)

----

-### 5. What happens to a mutual fund’s NAVPS when the fund makes a distribution?
+### What happens to a mutual fund’s NAVPS when the fund makes a distribution?

 - [x] The NAVPS temporarily decreases by the amount of the distribution.
 - [ ] The NAVPS remains unchanged, but the investor’s statement is adjusted.
 - [x] The NAVPS increases if distributions are reinvested.
 - [ ] The NAVPS depends solely on the performance of the underlying securities.

-> **Explanation:** When the fund pays out dividends or capital gains, the NAVPS drops by that same distribution amount.
-However, many investors reinvest distributions in additional units, which affects their total holdings.
+> **Explanation:**( When the fund pays out dividends or capital gains, the NAVPS drops by that same distribution amount.
+However, many investors reinvest distributions in additional units, which affects their total holdings.)

----

-### 6. Why might a Canadian investor choose to reinvest mutual fund distributions rather than receive them in cash?
+### Why might a Canadian investor choose to reinvest mutual fund distributions rather than receive them in cash?

 - [x] To potentially benefit from compounding and accumulate more units.
 - [ ] To avoid paying any taxes on the distribution.
 - [ ] Reinvestments are always guaranteed to yield double-digit returns.
 - [ ] Reinvestments eliminate sales charges and MERs entirely.

-> **Explanation:** Reinvesting distributions allows the investor to buy more units, increasing the potential for compounding growth.
-Taxes may still apply in non-registered accounts.
+> **Explanation:**( Reinvesting distributions allows the investor to buy more units, increasing the potential for compounding growth.
+Taxes may still apply in non-registered accounts.)

----

-### 7. Which regulatory document in Canada primarily governs how mutual funds must handle valuations and distributions?
+### Which regulatory document in Canada primarily governs how mutual funds must handle valuations and distributions?

 - [x] National Instrument 81-102
 - [ ] National Policy 12-202
 - [x] OSFI Guideline B-20
 - [ ] Sarbanes-Oxley Act

-> **Explanation:** NI 81-102 (Investment Funds) establishes the legislative framework for mutual fund operation, including valuations, distributions, and investor protection measures in Canada.
+> **Explanation:**( NI 81-102 (Investment Funds) establishes the legislative framework for mutual fund operation, including valuations, distributions, and investor protection measures in Canada.)

----

-### 8. How do accrued income and realized capital gains affect a mutual fund’s total assets?
+### How do accrued income and realized capital gains affect a mutual fund’s total assets?

 - [ ] They typically lower the fund’s total assets through interest charges.
 - [ ] They are not factored into the mutual fund’s NAVPS computation.
 - [x] They increase the fund’s total assets and can lead to distributions.
 - [ ] They allow investors to buy units at a discount price.

-> **Explanation:** Accrued income, such as dividends and interest, and realized capital gains add to the fund’s total assets.
-These amounts are eventually distributed or reinvested, affecting the NAVPS.
+> **Explanation:**( Accrued income, such as dividends and interest, and realized capital gains add to the fund’s total assets.
+These amounts are eventually distributed or reinvested, affecting the NAVPS.)

----

-### 9. During a single trading day, what best explains the factors that most directly influence a fund’s NAVPS at market close?
+### During a single trading day, what best explains the factors that most directly influence a fund’s NAVPS at market close?

 - [ ] Employee count changes and operational expansions by the fund company.
 - [x] Changes in the market value of the fund’s underlying securities and any accrued fees.
 - [ ] The previous day’s government bond yields and currency exchange rates.
 - [ ] The overall investor sentiment in international markets.

-> **Explanation:** The daily NAVPS depends on that day’s fluctuations in the value of the underlying assets, as well as any new liabilities like accrued fees or expenses.
+> **Explanation:**( The daily NAVPS depends on that day’s fluctuations in the value of the underlying assets, as well as any new liabilities like accrued fees or expenses.)

----

-### 10. True or False: If you redeem units of a mutual fund with a DSC schedule after 7 years, you are typically no longer charged a deferred sales fee.
+### True or False: If you redeem units of a mutual fund with a DSC schedule after 7 years, you are typically no longer charged a deferred sales fee.

 - [x] True
 - [ ] False